 After wearing and reviewing multiple products from each brand, I have decided that Brooks offers better overall comfort and performance than Asics, while Asics gets the nod for stability and durability.

-Having worn dozens of running shoes across numerous brands over the years, I couldn’t help but notice that I continually make repeat purchases from two companies in particular: Asics and Brooks.
+Having worn dozens of running shoes across numerous brands over the years, I couldn’t help but notice that I continually make repeat purchases from two companies in particular; thus here is our comparison of Asics vs Brooks.